martinborek/ijc-assignments/README.md

 # ijc-assignments
-Assignments for the course "The C Programming Language", taken at Brno University of Technology course in 2012.
+Assignments for the course "The C Programming Language", taken at Brno University of Technology in 2012.

 Author: Martin Borek